ReMeLife/luki-api-gateway/README.md

 # luki-api-gateway
 *Unified HTTP interface for the LUKi agent & modules (auth, routing, rate limits)*
 **PRIVATE / PROPRIETARY – Internal use only**
 ---

+## License

+This project is licensed under the [Apache 2.0 License with ReMeLife custom clauses]

+---